gloriacjq/Leetcode_Notes/2021-02 Daily Challenge/2021-02-Week2-Daily-Challenge-Review.md

 * [785.
 Is Graph Bipartite? - Medium](./2021-02-14-Daily-Challenge.md)

-  Use queue to traverse the nodes and coloring adjacent nodes with different.
+  Use queue to traverse the nodes and coloring adjacent nodes with different colors.